Why is Net Working Capital Important in M&A?

 Enlist Expert Support

-Reaching an agreement on your business’ Net Working Capital is critical to ensuring a fair result for both the buyer and seller.
-Yet with so many nuances to consider, working with an advisor to manage this key negotiation can help minimize changes in the final purchase price and create a smoother process overall.
+Reaching an agreement on your business’s Net Working Capital is critical to ensuring a fair result for both the buyer and seller.
+With so many nuances to consider, working with an advisor to manage this key negotiation can help minimize changes in the final purchase price and create a smoother process overall.

 Back to blog